 - assessments of your performance, including appraisals, performance reviews and ratings, performance improvement plans and related correspondence;

-- information obtained through electronic means including, where applicable, swipe card access and computer logon information; and
+- information obtained through electronic means including, where applicable, swipe card access, computer logon information and software usage; and

 - information about medical or health conditions, including whether or not you have a disability for which the University may make reasonable adjustments.

 We may also collect, store and use the following “special categories” of more sensitive personal information:

 - equal opportunities monitoring information including information about your ethnic origin, sexual orientation and religion or belief;

 - information about your health, including any medical condition, health and sickness record;

 - information about criminal convictions and offences and disclosure and barring.